uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/31_symptoms.md

   period: in that state, I could not.
 It was a changed state of mind.
   I had no private life.
 I thought that the people wanted to communicate with me about something without speaking.” – István

+  [This section is long; present over multiple responses OR only the relevant parts]